- Oops!Something went wrong.Please try again later.

 Will the recent negative trend continue leading up to its next earnings release, or is Burlington Stores due for a breakout?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important catalysts.
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important catalysts.

 Other Financial Aspects